solaranamnesis/randolph-kirkpatrick/nummulosphere/full-text-english.md

 *) Bull.
 Mus.
 Comp.
 Zool.
 Harvard, 1884, 7. p.
 534. J. D. Whitney and M. E. Wadsworth, "The Azoic System."

+Volcanoes and lava streams are heaps and masses of silicated nummulitic limestone, i.e., they are of aqueous and organic origin.
+All the rest of the igneous rocks are of a similar nature and origin.
+Seeing that these rocks and the sediments derived from them constitute the bulk of the planetary crust, it follows that the lithosphere is mainly composed of silicated nummulitic rock.
+It will be shown that the ocean floor is almost certainly formed of nummulitic deposits, even in areas covered with recent plankton dust.

+Eocene nummulitic limestones thousands of feet thick extend across north-west Africa, Europe and Asia, from Morocco and Spain to Japan, forming the middle and upper parts of great mountain-chains.
+This "nummulitic epoch" is not an isolated event, for nearly the whole planetary crust is made of nummulitic rocks in the form of chalk and other limestones and igneous rocks.
+Rocks are sometimes classified as fossiliferous and unfossiliferous, but all are fossiliferous.
+Again, they are classed as igneous, sedimentary and precipitated; but igneous rocks _are_ precipitated, and sedimentary rocks are precipitated rocks ground down.
+Really, then, there is, broadly speaking, one rock, viz., benthoplankton.

+The materials composing the vast bulk of the planetary crust may be classified as follows:

+Marine Benthoplankton deposits
+│
+└───Submarine, (clay surface of ancient benthoplankton deposit plus recent benthoplankton)
+│
+└───Supramarine or land (hardened benthoplankton deposits)
+    │
+    └───Sediments of igneous rocks and limestones
+    │
+    └───Original deposits
+        |
+        └───Much altered (igneous rocks)
+        |
+        └───Not so much altered (marinelimestones)

 ...

 #### List of Plates, Guide Diagrams, and Figures